 * Salem Food Tours.
 Combining the creative food scene in Salem with historical significance & charm of the city.
 Taste and sample locally sourced foods with Karen Scalia.
 Make reservations with 2 date choices ahead of your visit to ensure you get a spot in her coveted tours. $50 per person if booked thru Northey House.

-* Evening Walking Tours: Do at least one (Hocus Pocus, Black Cat – more historical or The Salem Witch Walk-more Wiccan/modern witch oriented) & bring your camera for capturing orbs. (weather permitting)
+* Evening Walking Tours: Do at least one (Hocus Pocus, Black Cat – more historical or The Salem Witch Walk-more Wiccan/modern witch oriented) & bring your camera for capturing orbs-opaque roundish dots with faces seen only thru camera lens. (weather permitting)

 * Salem Theatre Company: Their productions never dissapoint.
 Great performances in an intimate setting.
 Reservations recommended.